-Germany, like France, has so far placed her military power and her budget, the whole of her material and moral resources, at the disposal of her bourgeoisie, has so far offered resistance in the conviction that this resistance would be curported by the English and Americans "to a victorious end".
-But the rapacity shown on both sides threatened to prolong these hagglings indefinitely.
+Germany, like France, has so far placed her military power and her budget, the whole of her material and moral resources, at the disposal of her bourgeoisie, has so far offered resistance in the conviction that this resistance would be cupported by the English and Americans "to a victorious end".
+But the rapacity shown on both sides threatened to prolong these handlings indefinitely.
+Frances power as compared with these hagglings indefinitely.
 France's power, as compared with Germany's weakness is perfectly obvious.
 France's political and military dominion on the continent is indisputable.
 France knows that her powerful ex-allies have no present intentions of taking any serious steps against her.
 Threatened by bankruptcy, she hastens to bring the matter to an end.
-Her coup de main in the Ruhr area aims at forcing Germany to give way further and
+Her coup de main in the Ruhr area aims at forcing Germany to give way further and more rapidly.

-M. Poincaré in his last speeches to the Chamber, could conceal, that this glorious military advance will bring in very little for the devastated districts of France.
-That he spoke with comparative moderation arises from the fact that the lessons taught him by reality are forcing him at last to renounce his mad hones.
+M. Poincaré in his last speeches to the Chamber, could not conceal, that this glorious military advance will bring in wery little for the devastated districts of France.
+That he spoke with comparative moderation arises from the fact that the lessons taught him by reality are forcing him at last to renounce his mad hopes.

 In laying hands on the coal fields of the Ruhr district (75 per cent being German undertakings) the French bourgeoisie pursues a tangible object.
-It is enabled to exercise pressure in two directions.
+It is enabled to exercise pressure in two directions: